 Do you have a favourite biathlon track?
 Where is it and why?

 Probably I do.
 Hochfilzen and Anterselva.
 Because of the aura there.
 Sjusjoen track is nice for me as well.

 Who is your favourite biathlete (past or present) and why?

 That would be Algimantas Salna.
 Because he’s like legend walking on the earth.

 Does your rifle have a name?

-Best thing about being a biathlete: The roar of the crowd as you hit all five targets!
+Best thing about being a biathlete: Chance of winning for everyone.